turbulem/ios-guidelines/README.md

 * [Xcode Project](#xcode-project)

 ## Nullability
-Since XCode 6.3, Apple has [introduced nullability annotations](https://developer.apple.com/swift/blog/?id=25) to the objc compiler.
+Since XCode 6.3, Apple has [introduced nullability annotations](https://developer.apple.com/swift/blog/?id=25) to the Objective-C compiler.
 This allows for a more expressive API and it is specially important for Objective-C code 'seen' from Swift.

 We want to enforce usage of this annotations for all code, be it application level or iOS Badoo platform level.